One of the most popular and favored bee species in commercial beekeeping is the Italian Bee.

 Resistance to Disease

-Compared with other honeybee species, Italian bees are less susceptible to diseases such as the Varroa Destructor mites, American foulbrood, and European foulbrood.
+Compared with other honeybee species, Italian bees are less susceptible to diseases such as the American foulbrood and European foulbrood.

 While no bee strain is completely resistant to diseases, the Italian honeybees have shown more tolerance than the others.